aspose-svg/Aspose.SVG-API-References/english/python-net/aspose.svg.rendering/icanvascontext/line_dash_pattern/_index.md

 ## line_dash_pattern property

 Gets or sets the line dash pattern.
+Can be set to null or an empty array to be disabled.
 ### Definition:
 ```python
 @property